 Music journalism entails criticizing music and albums on a freelance basis or as an attachment to a magazine or newspaper.
 A career in music journalism can be very rewarding for the individual who not only loves music, but also loves to write.
 While a degree in neither music or journalism is necessary, both can be helpful in order for you to criticize music with a certain amount of authority and polished tone of voice.
 Unfortunately, there is no such thing as a music journalism major in the United States, but there are several wonderful journalism schools in the United States, while the United Kingdom boasts several music journalism schools.

-If the idea of studying in a foreign country for several years does not appeal to you, you can begin your career by studying at a world-renowned journalism school in the U.S. For esteemed journalism programs, try looking at Columbia University in New York City, University of Georgia in Athens, Georgia, or Indiana State University in Bloomington, Indiana.
+If the idea of studying in a foreign country for several years does not appeal to you, you can begin your career by studying at a world-renowned journalism school in the U.S. For esteemed journalism programs, try looking at Columbia University in the City of New York, University of University of Georgia in Athens, Georgia, or Indiana University-Bloomington in Bloomington, Indiana.
 All three schools have a well-respected reputation within the journalism world and can help set you up with great internships during your time at school.

 Staffordshire University in Staffordshire, England, prepares you for a three-year degree (equivalent to the U.S. four-year bachelor's degree) in music journalism.
 In addition to learning to write about music, you will also learn about radio broadcasting and how to host a radio show in which to voice your opinions on the live airwaves.